hotoo/hotoo/README.md

-👨‍💻 I'm watching jobs on fullstack and frontend developer.
+👨‍💻 I'm watching jobs on fullstack and frontend develop.

 📧 Contact me by hotoo.cn[AT]gmail.com please.